Relaxation of imbalance in a disordered XX model with on-site dephasing: Different timescales

-To highlight this special scaling, we label the regime where the linear approximation of $\beta \sqrt{\tau}$ is valid as Region II which is approximately till $\tau=0.1$, and denote the non-generic regime during $0.1\lesssim\tau \lesssim 1$ as Region III.
+To highlight this special scaling, we label the regime where the linear approximation of $\beta \sqrt{\tau}$ is valid as region II, which is approximately until $\tau=0.1$, and denote the nongeneric regime during $0.1\lesssim\tau \lesssim 5$ as region III.

 \paragraph*{\textbf{Other disorder distributions:}} To further consolidate our claims, we repeat the above calculations for other disorder distributions, viz. the Gaussian random distribution and staggered on-site or alternating potential, shown in Fig.~\ref{fig3}(b).
-We have also checked the quasiperiodic Aubre Andre distribution, data not shown to avoid cluttering.
-In Fig.~\ref{fig3}(b), results from Eq.~\ref{firstapprox} is represented by the green dashed line for the Gaussian disorder case, and the black dashed line for the alternating potential case.
-In both cases (and the qausiperiodic one not shown), we see that Eq.~\ref{firstapprox}, obtained from the second order perturbation result of the $3$-site model, captures the nuances in the evolution very well till $\tau=1$ (longer for alternating potential see Appendix~\ref{appA2}).
-In general, our analysis is valid for any disorder distribution where typical $|h_j-h_{j+1}| \gg0$, to make the second order perturbation theory hold.\footnote{One can still numerically solve the small size Hamiltonians to obtain the eigenenergies non-perturbatively and continue with the analysis.}
+We have also checked the quasiperiodic Aubre Andre distribution; the data are not shown to avoid cluttering.
+In Fig.~\ref{fig3}(b), results from Equation~\eqref{firstapprox} are represented by the green dashed line for the Gaussian disorder case and the black dashed line for the alternating potential case.
+In both cases (and the quasiperiodic one not shown), we see that Equation~\eqref{firstapprox}, obtained from the second order perturbation result of the three-site model, captures the nuances in the evolution very well until $\tau=1$ (longer for the alternating potential see Appendix~\ref{appA2}).
+In general, our analysis is valid for any disorder distribution where typical $|h_j-h_{j+1}| \gg0$ to make the second order perturbation theory hold.\footnote{One can still numerically solve the small size Hamiltonians to obtain the eigenenergies nonperturbatively and continue with the analysis.}